Learn how to plan living room lighting and you can create the right illumination levels and atmosphere for each of its functions.

 It’s perfectly reasonable to ask to speak to previous customers.
 And make sure you do a quick internet search for reviews before you commit to the work being carried out.

-My favourite pastime when I was little was drawing my dream home (complete with marble staircase, swimming pool and stables), so writing about property and interiors felt like my natural calling.
-En route to joining Real Homes, I was a newspaper reporter, Editor of a regional magazine, and Editorial Manager for a travel company (who doesn’t love a free holiday?).
-I started at Real Homes in 2015 as Deputy Editor and then become Editor before taking on my current position, which focuses on video and events.
+En route to joining Homes & Gardens, Laura was a newspaper reporter, Editor of a regional magazine, and Editorial Manager for a travel company.
+She started at Real Homes in 2015 as Deputy Editor and then become Editor before taking on her current position, which focuses on video and events across all our brands, including Homes & Gardens.